-All original photographs on this page are copyright © 2010-2016 Gary A. Donahue.
+All original photographs on this page are copyright © 2010-2020 Gary A. Donahue.
 Any non-original photos were carefully gathered from the public domain, usually sourced from Wikipedia.
 Reviews may include product photos taken from the original manufacturer’s website.

 A note regarding reviews: Product reviews on this site are the result of me buying the reviewed equipment off the shelf or online.
 In the event that a vendor has provided a free sample for review, that fact will be plainly stated in the review and the vendor will be informed that I will post my true feelings, whatever they may be.
 Come to think of it, that may be why I don’t get many free items from vendors to review.
 Details about my guitar review standards may be seen here.